-The fees and charges of NGS Super are set out on page 5 of the NGS Super Member Guide dated 1 July 2013.
-A copy of this Member Guide is available online at www.ngssuper.com.au (select Super members > Fact sheets, Reports & PDS).
-From here you can select the 'Product Disclosure Statement' tab.
+The fees and charges of NGS Super are set out in the Be clear about fees, costs and tax fact sheet available online at www. ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS).

-In addition to these fees, the CCSSP is charged a fee of 0.3% of the defined benefit assets to cover the additional costs of managing a defined benefit fund.
-This fee is deducted from your defined benefit accounts (i.e. Member Mandatory Account, Employer Mandatory Account, Past Fund Account and SG Notional Account).

-- The NGS Super administration fee of \$65 p.a. will only be deducted if you have Additional Accounts.
+- · In addition to these fees, the CCSSP is charged a fee of 0.3% of the defined benefit assets to cover the additional costs of managing a defined benefit fund.
+This fee is deducted from your defined benefit accounts (i.e. Member Mandatory Account, Employer Mandatory Account, Past Fund Account and SG Notional Account) - The NGS Super administration fee of \$65 p.a. will only be deducted if you have Additional Accounts.
 If you do not have voluntary contributions, rollovers or award super contributions, you will not be charged this fee.
-If you have more than one Additional Account with NGS Super you will only pay one NGS Super administration fee. - Most CCSSP members also have a flat insurance premium of 1.5% of salary to cover the standard insurance benefit.
-As a defined benefit member you have the option to take out additional voluntary insurance by having an industry account with NGS Super.
-For more information about your additional insurance options, please call the NGS Super Customer Service Team.

-Please note that any additional insurance you have associated with the defined benefit account will be limited to a maximum of four times salary.
+If you have more than one Additional Account with NGS Super you will only pay one NGS Super administration fee.

+- Most CCSSP members also have a flat insurance premium of 1.5% of salary to cover the standard insurance benefit. - · As a defined benefit member you have the option to take out additional voluntary insurance by having an industry account with NGS Super. - For more information about your additional insurance options, please call the NGS Super Customer Service Team. - Please note that any additional insurance you have associated with the defined benefit account will be limited to a maximum of four times salary.